pfrankov/obsidian-local-gpt/README.md

   <summary>Example screenshot</summary>
   <img width="577" alt="image" src="https://github.com/pfrankov/obsidian-local-gpt/assets/584632/f267afd2-4d3e-4cf1-a3ab-4e2f3fd2db77">
 </details>

-## Roadmap
-- [x] Ability to select models from the list instead of typing their names
-- [x] Ability to share and apply presets (system prompt + prompt + model)
-- [x] Additional AI providers (OpenAI, etc...)
-- [x] Streaming completions
-- [x] Changing order of the actions
-- [x] Editing actions
-- [x] Fallback for action if first URL is unavailable (remote GPU)
-- [x] Support multimodal models like Llava
-- [x] Optional settings for prompts (top_p, top_k, temperature, repeat_penalty)
-- [ ] Accounting your local documents in results as described here https://ollama.ai/blog/llms-in-obsidian

-## Other AI providers
-If you would like to use other providers, please let me know [in the discussions](https://github.com/pfrankov/obsidian-local-gpt/discussions/1).

 ## My other Obsidian plugins
 - [Colored Tags](https://github.com/pfrankov/obsidian-colored-tags) that colorizes tags in distinguishable colors.